IDCI-Consulting/IDCIKeycloakSecurityBundle/README.md

     realm: 'MyRealm'
     client_id: 'my-client'
     client_secret: '21d4cc5c-9ed6-4bf8-8528-6d659b66f216'
-    default_target_path: 'home' # The route you will be redirected to after sign in
+    default_target_route_name: 'home' # The route you will be redirected to after sign in
 ```

 Make sure that your php container in the container is attached to a network with keycloak, otherwise it will not be able to resolve "http://keycloak:8080/auth" and the public_server_url must be accessible through the port 80 because keycloak verify the issuer.